 The Czech Republic, compared to other countries in Europe, offers low costs of IVF treatment.
 Due to the geographical location, many patients from Germany, Austria, Switzerland and the Balkan countries choose the Czech Republic for IVF treatment.
 However, this is not the only group of patients who are treated in this country – the Czech Republic is also chosen by patients from Great Britain and Ireland.
 Also, patients from the USA and Canada are not uncommon in Czech clinics.

 Most IVF clinics are located in Prague.
 Nevertheless, some patients choose other cities – including Ostrava and Brno.

 There are many clinics in the Czech Republic serving patients from abroad and most of them guarantee a very good level of IVF treatment.
-Many doctors and embryologists have many years of experience in IVF treatment, gained not only in the Czech Republic but also in other clinics abroad.
+Many doctors and embryologists have years of experience in IVF treatment, gained in the Czech Republic and other clinics abroad.

 There are a lot of egg donors in the Czech Republic and donation is anonymous.
 The vast majority of donors are Caucasian of Czech origin.